Upskill-Community/CH1-team-3/README.md

 This is a development of the Easybank landing page as Final Project for the Upskill Internship Programme.

-A team of 6 interns worked on this using HTML, CSS ad JavaScript in completing the Project
+6 contributors worked on this project using HTML, CSS ad JavaScript in developing solutions.

 ### The challenge

-The challenge is to build out this landing page and get it looking as close to the design as possible.
+The challenge is to build out this landing page and get it looking as close as possible to the design in the screenshot below.

 Users should be able to: